ServiceNowDevProgram/example-instancescan-checks/README.md

 ### Tables without ACLs
 This check searches for any custom table if there exists at least one ACL record.
 If not a finding is raised.

+### Scripted REST API without Authentication
+Scripted REST APIs should be not be public but enforce  access controls and require additional access to data.

 ## Category: User Experience